Hierarchy Takeover via NTLM Coercion and Relay to MSSQL

 C:\ show_admins

-If you were to RDP into the Primary Site Server, you could also confirm that your user were added:
+If you were to RDP into the Primary Site Server, you could also confirm that your user has been added.

-Alright, what now!?
-It’s all cute, we have added sccm_naa into the SMS Admins group, and what?
-There is the keyword Admins in the group, that MUST be important, right?
+Alright, what now?
+It’s all cute, we have added sccm_naa into the SMS Admins group, so what can we do with this?

 I stated at the onset of this document that you would get RCE on a SCCM Client.
 How about trying that?

-sccmhunter has a cool option called admin and its packed with cool feature.
+sccmhunter has a cool option called admin and its packed with cool features.
 First, you want to connect to the Site Server with your brand new shiny identity:

 sccmhunter.py admin -u sccm_naa -p Password123 -ip 10.2.10.15

-By default, you’re not going to be able to run scripts without a secondary account.
-Why not?
-I think it’s some sort of security feature enforced by SCCM and that requires the use of another account to allow the execution of scripts.
-It’s like having 2 buttons that should be pressed simultaneously to nuke the world.
+By default, running scripts solo is a no-go — you need a sidekick account.
+Why?
+Apparently, SCCM has a guardrail mechanism that requires another Administrator to approves the request.
+It’s like having two big red buttons that must be pressed at the same time to launch a script… or, enable Overtime Contingency (OTC).
 So, what you need to do is adding another account to the SMS Admins group.
 And guess what, sccmhunter has a command for this as well.

 First, you need the SID of the user you want to promote to SMS Admins: